juliuskunze/jaxnet/README.md

 ### Extensibility.

-Define your own modules/models using `@parametrized` functions.
+Define your own modules using `@parametrized` functions.
 You can reuse other modules:

 ```python
 from jax import numpy